For many, the New Year ushers in chances to better one’s life. You can do this by spending quality time budgeting your personal finances.

 From a financial planning perspective, this actually makes sense.
 Many people simply have no idea how much debt they’ve accumulated over the past few years.
 If you are not spending regular time understanding where the money goes, it can be a frightening experience to wake up and see the red, red bottom line.

 As you begin the process of budgeting your personal finances, don’t worry about what the facts tell you.
 Collecting the information from your various accounts might be time-consuming, and depending upon what that data tells you, it could even be discouraging.
 Just make notes of everything you find.
 For example, how much money is available in your various accounts, savings, credit limits, etc.

 If you have set up any sort of recurring payments, make notes of them as well.
 You’ll want to know what to expect as each month of the New Year comes around.
 Don’t forget about the occasional expenditures which might not be a regular thing.
 If you only buy shoes a few times a year or need haircuts irregularly, simply make note of what you spend on those activities.

 Record Cash Spending

-It’s also important to understand where you pocket cash is spent.
+It’s also important to understand where your pocket cash is spent.
 Sometimes it can be a real challenge to account for several hundred dollars every week that came directly out of your pocket.
-If this might apply to you, consider carrying around a pocket sized note pad and writing down the amount and description of every expenditure you make for a week or two.
-It can be a hassle to remember this for every little purchase, but if you’re able to, you will get a real sense for how much and what you are spending your pocket money on.
+If this might apply to you, consider carrying around a pocket-sized note pad and writing down the amount and description of every expenditure you make for a week or two.
+It can be a hassle to remember this for every little purchase, but if you’re able to, you will get a real sense of how much and what you are spending your pocket money on.